joselinprmt/os222/links.md

 # LINKS

 1. [One](https://www.geeksforgeeks.org/how-to-use-regular-expressions-regex-on-linux/)<br>
-How to Use Regular Expressions (RegEx) on Linux, by geeksforgeeks.
+How to Use Regular Expressions (RegEx) on Linux, by geeksforgeeks.<br>
-A simple tutorial about regular expressions,
+A simple tutorial about regular expressions,<br>
-It has a good explanation and straightforward in my opinion :D
+It has a good explanation and straightforward in my opinion :D<br>

 2. [Two](https://www.w3resource.com/linux-system-administration/regular-expressions.php)<br>
-Another tutorial about regex on linux by w3resource.
+Another tutorial about regex on linux by w3resource.<br>
-More in depth explanation and easy to follow.
+More in depth explanation and easy to follow.<br>

 3. [Three](https://linuxhint.com/101-linux-commands/)<br>
-101 Linux Commands Every User Should Know.
+101 Linux Commands Every User Should Know.<br>
-Its pretty nice to have a list of commands that often used on linux.
+Its pretty nice to have a list of commands that often used on linux.<br>

 <br>
 <hr>